Cetis/hear/HEAR_1.1_Specification.md

 -   A *producer* is a class of application that produces HEAR XML documents
--   An *consumer* is a class of application that consumers HEAR XML documents
+-   A *consumer* is a class of application that consumes HEAR XML documents

 A product MAY belong to both classes.